 Hydrocodone.
 Hydrocodone, or Vicodin, is a very common but also very addictive prescription pain reliever.
 Approximately seven million Americans have an addiction to the very drugs that doctors prescribe to help them, as upsetting as that might be.
 Physicians prescribe hydrocodone to treat some form of pain issue and then, whether the pain goes away or not, people end up with an addiction.
 The only way to beat an addiction to hydrocodone is with the help of an inpatient drug addiction treatment center and aftercare recovery program.

 Oxycodone.
 Another very common pain reliever, oxycodone is dangerous and harmful and causes incessant addictions and dependency issues.
 This drug creates situations wherein people become heavily dependent on the substance itself.
 Oxycodone has now risen in popularity to be the most commonly prescribed prescription pain reliever drug on the market.
 The substance is everywhere, and hundreds of thousands of Americans are now addicted to it.
-The only way to beat Oxycodone addiction is with an inpatient drug addiction treatment program.
+The only way to beat Oxycodone addiction is an inpatient drug addiction treatment program.

 Alcohol.
 According to the National Institute on Alcohol Abuse and Alcoholism, nearly eighteen million people are addicted to alcohol.
 That’s about nine percent of the entire US population over the age of twelve.
 Alcoholism is the most common substance abuse problem in this nation by far.
 What makes alcoholism worse is that it is one of the most abused substances to be used with other substances, or, that is to say, to create dual addictions.
-The only way to beat alcohol addiction is with an inpatient alcohol addiction treatment center.
+The only way to beat alcohol addiction is an inpatient alcohol addiction treatment center.